Hit and Run at Sea, 1876 –

-Another article on this site deals with an 1876 case of a ship “passing by on the other side” and not rendering assistance to a wrecked vessel (click here to read this article).
-An even more extreme case occurred the same year, one involving “Hit and Run”, with a ship causing a collision that sank another vessel ignoring the plight of her survivors without any significant effort to render assistance.
+A recent blog dealt with an 1876 case of a ship “passing by on the other side” and not rendering assistance to a wrecked vessel (click here to read this article).
+An even more extreme case occurred the same year.
+In this “Hit and Run” incident, one ship, the SS Franconia, caused a collision that sank the SS Strathclyde and thereafter ignored the plight of her survivors without any significant effort to render assistance.

 The clouds of steam enveloping the latter may have been artistic licence!

-Two of Strathclyde’s lifeboats got away.
-The first carried fifteen of the women passengers but it was quickly swamped, most of the occupants drowning.
+Two of SS Strathclyde’s lifeboats got away, the first with fifteen of the women passengers but it was quickly swamped, most of the occupants drowning.
 The second boat got off safely and recovered two living survivors from the water.
 The ship disappeared in less than ten minutes and took many with her.
 A fishing lugger from Deal, the Early Morn, arrived on the scene and pulled survivors from the water.
 The Dover lifeboat had been launched – the whole tragedy had played out so close inshore as to be plainly visible – and was towed towards the stricken vessel by a harbour tug.
 The final death toll was 38, out of a total 70 crew and passengers.
-Strathclyde’s captain, J.D.
+The SS Strathclyde’s captain, J.D.
 Eaton, stayed with her until the final plunge but he did survive.

 The Franconia reached Dover safely but her Captain Keyn was charged with manslaughter for his unwillingness to render sufficient assistance.
 Considerable opprobrium was also heaped on the British pilot on board, of whom it was written at the time “Let us hand James Porter’s name down in infamy; let us blush to think that he could call himself an Englishman!”